TandemCreativeDev/fac-ws_ai_multi-agent/README.md

 #### **Your 3 Exercises** 🎯 _LangGraph Focus_ (modify the code):

 1. **Add database expert**: Create `database_expert_agent` for SQL/schema review.
 Update supervisor logic.

+> [!IMPORTANT]
+> The database agent's state key must be `database_report` for the utils function to be able to pick it up and add to the output folder.

 2. **Smart content routing**: Make supervisor check code content (e.g., "if 'sql' in code: route to database expert").

+> [!IMPORTANT]
+> The state key must be `task_type` for the utils function to be able to pick it up and add to the output folder.

 3. **Expert collaboration**: Let security expert see quality report before finalising.

 ---